 Kanchenjunga Trek is one of the most thrilling and beautiful trekking routes in the eastern part of Nepal.
-Kanchenjunga National Park has a diverse mix of flora and fauna, and outstanding natural beauty.
-This is a conservation area and needs special permit and authority before entering the area.
+Kanchenjunga National Park has a diverse mix of flora and fauna and outstanding natural beauty.
+This is a conservation area and needs special permits and authority before entering the area.
 This region is famous for the elusive snow leopard and rhododendrons, the national flower of Nepal.

-During the trek, you may get to the chance to encounter various kinds of wild animals: herds of blue sheep, Deer, Tibetan wolves, Snow Leopard, Danfemonal (national bird/ pheasant) and many more.
-We will come across numerous small settlement/villages in the region; most of the people depend on domesticated Yak and mountain cow for milk, meat and other necessities of their daily life.
+During the trek, you may get to the chance to encounter various kinds of wild animals: herds of blue sheep, Deer, Tibetan wolves, Snow Leopard, Danfemonal (national bird/ pheasant), and many more.
+We will come across numerous small settlements/villages in the region; most people depend on domesticated Yak and mountain cows for milk, meat, and other necessities of their daily life.

-Kanchenjunga National park, there are some settlement in the park and start building some tea-house and local guesthouse where you can spent overnight and have your meals as well.
-Compare tea-house Annapurna and Everest Base camp here is very simple and basic, still need to improve in their quality and hygienic food.
-We organize our trekking in this area with lot of staff support making sure you are stay healthy and strong to trek and explore the Kanchenjunga national park.
+Kanchenjunga National park, there are few settlements in the park and start building some tea-house and local guesthouses where you can spend overnight and have your meals as well.
+Compare tea-house Annapurna and Everest Base camp here is very simple and basic, still needs to improve in their quality and hygienic food.
+We organize our trekking in this area with a lot of staff support making sure you stay healthy and strong to trek and explore the Kanchenjunga national park.

-This trekking region provides an outstanding combination of stunning natural beauty and an off-the-beaten-path experience.
+This trekking region provides an outstanding combination of stunning natural beauty and off-the-beaten-path experience.